pekofsky/pekofsky.github.io/projects.md

 <div class="collapsible-paragraph">
   <p class="collapsible-text">
     This project is a brief exploration of a realistic simulated dataset of student habits, and it includes one of my favorite visualizations I have made.

+    Note: This project looks much better in HTML.
   </p>
   <button class="toggle-btn" onclick="toggleParagraph(this)">Show more</button>
 </div>